ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

 Since 2.1.1
+Fixed problem where users may be dropped from cross lists when dropped from one member course (CONTRIB-1728).
 Option to set domain comparison to case-insensitive.
 Added option to ignore capitalization for email domains.
 (Thanks to Charles Fulton) Option to disable enrolments instead of deleting them.